theRealAph/ScopeLocals/README.md

 that is used when code sets or gets `PERMISSIONS` depends on the thread which is executing the code.

-Using a `ThreadLocal` avoids the need to pass a `Permissions` object as an argument to calls from the service handler through the business logic code and into the database driver or logger code.
+Using a `ThreadLocal` in this way avoids the need to pass a `Permissions` object as an argument to calls from the service handler through the business logic code and into the database driver or logger code.
 The declaration at 1. include an initialization that creates a `ThreadLocal` object and assigns it to field